aws/aws-cdk-rfcs/README.md

 If you are interested in working on the implementation for an RFC marked 'ready', but cannot determine if someone else is already working on it, feel free to ask (e.g. by leaving a comment on the associated tracking issue).

-## Reviewing RFCs

-Each week the team will attempt to review some set of open RFC pull requests.

-Every RFC that we accept should have a core team champion, who will represent the feature and its progress.

-## Help this is all too informal!

-The process is intended to be as lightweight and reasonable for the present circumstances.
-As usual, we are trying to let the process be driven by consensus and community norms, not impose more structure than necessary.

-The RFC process itself is subject to changes as dictated by the core team and the community.

 **AWS CDK's RFC process owes its inspiration to the [Yarn RFC process], [Rust RFC process], [React RFC process], and [Ember RFC process]**